 The Portrayal Catalogue for a product contains the set of known parameters which may be used in the portrayal processing for that product.
 This set may be different for different products.
 Context parameters are used for passing portrayal-related configuration information and user settings to portrayal processing, and the values of context parameters may therefore be changed by user functions, including those defined in the IMO Performance Standards, in this document, or manufacturers’ custom user functions.

 In order to be able to use the official Portrayal Catalogue for a data product, manufacturers must implement all the context parameters listed in the Portrayal Catalogue.
-The context parameters used in a Portrayal Catalogue are listed in the <context>…</context> section of the Portrayal Catalogue XML file.
+The context parameters used in a Portrayal Catalogue are listed in the <context>…</context> section of the Portrayal Catalogue XML file.[ref part 9?]

 Context parameters may be added or removed by updates to the Portrayal Catalogue.
 Context parameters which cannot be automatically associated with ECDIS display functions or user interface features must be exposed to the Mariner for use.